 When neighbors know about oak wilt and work together, they can save trees.
 While the oak wilt fungus will still spread through root systems even when trees are treated, a carefully timed fungicide injection can save oak trees.

 The following resources can help you identify what type of tree you have.

 - Texas A&M Forest Service Tree Planting Guide – Oak Trees

 - Expert Advice from Travis County Master Gardeners

 - Texas A&M Forest Service's Trees of Texas

 How Can We Control Oak Wilt?

-Since oak wilt does not stop at property lines, and still spreads through the roots systems of treated trees it is best controlled when neighbors work together and share information about the location of infected trees and their treatment history.
+Since oak wilt does not stop at property lines and still spreads through the root systems of treated trees, it is best controlled when neighbors work together and share information about the location of infected trees and their treatment history.
 If you would like a presentation about oak wilt at neighborhood meeting that can help facilitate this conversation, please email a request to Keith Babberney.

 A Qualified Arborist can diagnose tree problems and provide treatment recommendations.